chrisguttandin/rxjs-broker/README.md

 // Let's imagine a variable called dataChannel exists and its value is a WebRTC DataChannel. const dataChannelSubject = wrap(dataChannel);
 ```

+The second parameter can be used to specify an `openObserver`.
+The `next()` method of it gets called when the underlying DataChannel fires an open event.

 ### IRemoteSubject